Onuocanop/Project_4A/README.md

 ## Instructions to respect

 - Clean Architecture & MVVM
-- REST
+- Call to API REST
-- Displaying an element of the list
+- Displaying an element of the list of images and text
 - RecycleView Display
 - Screens : 4 activities, 1 fragment
+- User database which has username and password as elements
+- Cache stocking
+- Displaying 1st gen Pokemon (151 in total)

 <br />
 <br />